Locked Up (TV series): Plot

 Macarena Ferreiro Molina is a Spanish woman who falls in love with her boss and commits embezzlement.
 She is accused of four tax crimes and consequently imprisoned at the Cruz del Sur Prison as a precautionary measure with a high bail set.

 In prison, Macarena learns that to avoid projected seven-year sentence she will likely receive if convicted depends on changing, evolving and becoming a different person.
 To pay the bail, her family outside searches for a large sum of money hidden somewhere.

 Series overview

 Season 1 (2015)

 Framed by her lover for corporate fraud, young Macarena Ferreiro finds herself locked up in a high security women's prison surrounded by tough, ruthless criminals.

 Still in denial, prison proves to be a very rude awakening for Macarena and at the end of her first day, she finds herself struggling to cope.
-Yolanda, her cell mate, takes Macarena under her wing, but a midnight visit from Zulema, the prison's most dangerous inmate, is about to change Macarena's life forever.
+Yolanda, her cellmate, takes Macarena under her wing, but a midnight visit from Zulema, the prison's most dangerous inmate, is about to change Macarena's life forever.